d-xo/builder/README.md

         "name2": "command",
         "name3": "command"
     }
+    "privileged": bool
 }
 ```

 **Defaults**

 - `containerName`: will fallback to a hash of the dockerfile directory name
+- `priviliged`: will default to false

 **Core Commands**